Problem

 Cause

-In earlier versions of the AWS Provider ( Till 6.19.0 ) , the timeout argument for aws_glue_job enforced a validation rule requiring a minimum value of 1, making it impossible to set the value back to 0 to represent "unlimited".
+In versions of the Terraform AWS Provider prior to 6.20.0, the timeout argument for the aws_glue_job resource enforced a validation rule requiring a minimum value of 1.
+This validation prevented you from setting the value back to 0 to represent an unlimited timeout.

 resource "aws_glue_job" "streaming_job" {